Subhas Chandra Bose: 1921–1932: Indian National Congress

-He started the newspaper Swaraj and took charge of publicity for the Bengal Provincial Congress Committee.
-His mentor was Chittaranjan Das who was a spokesman for aggressive nationalism in Bengal.
-In the year 1923, Bose was elected the President of Indian Youth Congress and also the Secretary of Bengal State Congress.
-He was also the editor of the newspaper "Forward", founded by Chittaranjan Das.
+In 1922 Bose founded the newspaper Swaraj and assumed charge of the publicity for the Bengal Provincial Congress Committee.
+His mentor was Chittaranjan Das, a voice for aggressive nationalism in Bengal.
+In 1923, Bose was elected the President of Indian Youth Congress and also the Secretary of the Bengal State Congress.
+He became the editor of the newspaper "Forward", which had been founded by Chittaranjan Das.
 Bose worked as the CEO of the Calcutta Municipal Corporation for Das when the latter was elected mayor of Calcutta in 1924.
-During the same year, when he was leading a protest march in Calcutta, he along with Maghfoor Ahmad Ajazi and other leaders were arrested and put behind bars.
-In a roundup of nationalists in 1925, Bose was arrested and sent to prison in Mandalay, where he contracted tuberculosis.
+During the same year, when Bose was leading a protest march in Calcutta, he, Maghfoor Ahmad Ajazi and other leaders were arrested and imprisoned.
+After a roundup of nationalists in 1925, Bose was sent to prison in Mandalay, British Burma, where he contracted tuberculosis.

 In 1927, after being released from prison, Bose became general secretary of the Congress party and worked with Jawaharlal Nehru for independence.
 In late December 1928, Bose organised the Annual Meeting of the Indian National Congress in Calcutta.
-His most memorable role was as General officer commanding (GOC) Congress Volunteer Corps.
+His most memorable role was as general officer commanding (GOC) Congress Volunteer Corps.
 Author Nirad Chaudhuri wrote about the meeting: Bose organized a volunteer corps in uniform, its officers were even provided with steel-cut epaulettes ... his uniform was made by a firm of British tailors in Calcutta, Harman's.
 A telegram addressed to him as GOC was delivered to the British General in Fort William and was the subject of a good deal of malicious gossip in the (British Indian) press.
 Mahatma Gandhi as a sincere pacifist vowed to non-violence, did not like the strutting, clicking of boots, and saluting, and he afterward described the Calcutta session of the Congress as a Bertram Mills circus, which caused a great deal of indignation among the Bengalis.